-- Evaluate all income sources Your company may have included financial or other benefits as part of your departure from the company.
+- Evaluate all income sources.
+Your company may have included financial or other benefits as part of your departure from the company.
 Understand the details and how to leverage the resources provided.
-Consider exploring the possible resource of unemployment benefits offered by your state. - Create an emergency spending plan You may choose to decrease your spending by avoiding non-essential purchases until you have identified your next career step. - Consider temporary insurance There are various ways to acquire health insurance and your previous employer may offer some type of benefit.
+Consider exploring possible unemployment benefits offered by your state. - Create an emergency spending plan.
+You may choose to decrease your spending by avoiding nonessential purchases until you have identified your next career step. - Consider temporary insurance.
+There are various ways to acquire health insurance and your previous employer may offer some type of benefit.

-Evaluate education and career goals
+1 Evaluate education and career goals